Module tf.about.browser

 Gory details

-The file has been written with the utf_16_le encoding, and the first character is the unicode FEFF character.
+The file has been written with the utf_16_le encoding, and the first character is the UNICODE FEFF character.
 That is needed for machines so that they can see which byte in a 16 bits word is the least end (le) and which one is the big end (be).
 Knowing that the first character is FEFF, all machines can see whether this is in a least-endian (le) encoding or in a big-endian (be).
 Hence this character is called the Byte Order Mark (BOM).

-See more on wikipedia.
+See more on Wikipedia.

 When reading a file with encoding utf_16, Python reads the BOM, draws its conclusions, and strips the BOM.
 So when you iterate over its lines, you will not see the BOM, which is good.